 Opptee also offers Price Alerts.
 This is useful if you are on a travel site that does not offer a price alert feature.
 In this case, you can still receive the alert using Opptee.
 Just click on the bell icon on the Opptee screen.

 And one final reminder – because you find the best price on a particular site once don’t assume that same site or app will return the best price next time.
-It’s wise to check other options.
+It’s wise to always check other options.